 Floor Cleaning Tool

-This is a tool that could be considered the primary cleaning tool, especially if you are using the cleaner as a stick cleaner.
+The floor cleaning tool is the primary cleaning tool especially if you are using the cleaner as a stick cleaner.

-This is kinda Dyson’s compensation for the downsides of the direct drive cleaner head.
+This is Dyson’s compensation for the downsides of the direct drive cleaner head.

 On the other hand, the DC35 comes with only 1 cleaning tool.
 However, this tool is a combination of the 2 cleaning tools that the V6 comes with.